ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

 	Set CSVix = Nothing 'Terminate the current instance End Sub
 ```
-The [EXAMPLE7] shows how you can import all the data from a CSV file without checking the syntax given at the RFC-4180 standard.
+The [EXAMPLE7] shows how you can import all the data from a CSV file without checking the syntax given at the RFC-4180 specs.
 In the file to be parsed, all fields need to be escaped.

 See also
 :[QuotationMode](https://ws-garcia.github.io/VBA-CSV-interface/api/enumerations/quotationmode.html), [EscapeType](https://ws-garcia.github.io/VBA-CSV-interface/api/enumerations/escapetype.html).